-471 Speech Sound Disorders
+471 Speech Sound Disorders (3 credits)

-The purpose of this course is to introduce students to the major constructs currently framing the study of speech sound disorders as well as cover topics on assessment and treatment of these disorders.
+This course is to introduce students to the major constructs currently framing the study of speech sound disorders as well as cover topics on assessment and treatment of these disorders.
 This course is highly recommended for students interested in pursuing an SLPA (speech-language pathology assistant) certificate or graduate study.